Constitution of Sarawak

 Constitution of the State of Sarawak was incorporated in 1963 in the state of Sarawak following the formation of federation of Malaysia.
-It consists of six Chapters, 58 Articles, and one Schedule.
+It consists of six Parts, 9 chapters, 65 Articles, and one Schedule (including 21 amendments).

 Provisions

 Article 41 of the Sarawak Constitution stated that the state constitution can only be amended by an Ordinance enacted in the state assembly and may not be amended by other means.
 However, the British Privy Council, during the 1966 Sarawak constitutional crisis, judged that the federal parliament has the absolute power to amend the Sarawak constitution when the state of emergency is declared but is only on a temporary basis.

 The first amendment to the Sarawak Constitution was passed on 25 June 1964.
 This amendment allowed other people to assume the role of the Speaker if the original Speaker unable to perform his duty.
 Another amendment was to remove the unrealistic expectation that indirect elections should be held within 60 days in all circumstances.
 On the other hand, the intergovernmental report (IGC report) stipulated that direct elections in Sarawak should be held before 16 September 1968 (4 years after the formation of Malaysia) or otherwise the Council Negri will automatically be dissolved.
 However, the amount of work involved in delineating new electoral boundaries had to delay the direct elections until May 1969.
 To prolong the lifespan of the Council Negri, the Malaysian federal constitution had to be amended.

 In 1976, Articles 4(1) and (2) of the Sarawak constitution were amended into "The Yang di-Pertuan Agong shall be the head of religion of Islam in Sarawak" and "the Council Negri is empowered to make provisions for regulating Islamic affairs through a Council to advise the Yang di-Pertuan Agong".
 Such provisions enabled Council Negri to pass ordinances regarding Islamic religious affairs.

 Following the 2021 amendment to the Constitution of Malaysia, the office of Chief minister of sarawak was formally changed to "Premier of Sarawak" in the Sarawak Constitution.